fugatto/fugatto.github.io/index.md

   </div>
 </div>

 _Fugatto_ is a framework for audio synthesis and transformation given text instructions and optional audio inputs.
-The framework includes Fugatto itself, the generative model, a dataset creation technique that exploits relationships between audio and text, and method for composing instructions flexibily called ComposeableART.
+The framework includes the Fugatto model itself, the generative model, a dataset creation technique that exploits relationships between audio and text, and method for composing instructions flexibily called ComposeableART.

 ### Creative Examples
 This section provides a collection of sound pieces that were created by first using Fugatto to create and modify assets, then using a digital audio workstaion to combine them.